 In a trusting relationship like a marriage, many people have no secrets regarding passwords and digital security.
+But just like it’s important to protect your finances after separation, it’s critical you secure your digital footprint too.

-It’s important to take the time to change your passwords as a matter of priority.
+Take the time to change your passwords as a matter of priority.
 It’s also good practice not to use the same password for multiple institutions.
 There are loads of apps and tools available to help you do this as efficiently as possible.

 Remember that shared computers may give your ex-partner access to many password-secure sites without having known the password previously.

 Divorce and separation can create enormous financial pressure at an already highly distressing time.
 Many divorced or separated couples are unprepared for the financial realities of single life and need help to get back on their feet.

 - Assessing your income and expenses, and assist you to develop an appropriate budget

 - Helping you to identify your new financial goals as they will likely have changed

 - Formulating a plan for your financial future through appropriate investing and life insurance